linsenc/hubwaydemand/README.md

 1) Regression.

     We would like to preduct how many bikes will be at a station in the next 15 minutes.
 We build three models:

     Ridge regression with Gaussian Kernel

     Ridge regression

     Lasso regression

 2) Classification

     We would like to predict if a bike station will be empty in the next 15 minutes, and if a bike station will be full in the next 15 minutes.
 Both problems are binary classification problems.
 We build several models:

     SVM with Gaussian Kernel

     Random forest

     Adaboost SVM (with linear Kernel)

     Adaboost SVM with Gaussian Kernel

     Graphical Model Chow-and-Liu Tree

 Note that we build two Adaboost algorithms with two SVM models (linear, Gaussian) as the weak classifier.
 Also please note that we hand-code the two Adaboost algorithms: we formulate the SVM dual form as a quadratic programming problem and solve efficiently.
 Except for the Chow-and-Liu tree model, all other models are included in this repository, coded in python.
 Expect for the two Adaboost algorithms, other models are coded with the built-in regression/classification models in scikit-learn.

-There are two main .py files.
-1) 2)

-describe data

-read the classes.

-faciliate read the codes

-In file 2), we put the functions

 ## Code structure

-There are two main .py files.
-1) 2)

-describe data

-read the classes.

-faciliate read the codes

-In file 2), we put the functions
+This project is coded in two .py files: 1) Hubway.py and 2) adaboost_svm.py.
+The main file is Hubway.py.
+In this part, we briefly introduce the key functions/classes in the codes.

+# Functions and classes

+Functions written in Hubway.py

+function preprocess: this function includes three steps : 1) process station status data 2) process weather data and 3) merge.
+In addition, feature normalization is done in this function

+function data_clean_all_ohe: this function transform categorical features into dummay variables

+function splitdata: this function split dataset into training data and test data

+class RegressionModel: three regression models are summarized in this class

+class ClassificationModel: two built-in classification models (i.e., SVM and random forest) are summarized in this class

+class AdaboostModel: two adaboost SVM models are summarized in this class

+function regression_mdls:this function runs three regression models

+function classification_mdls: this function runs two built-in classification models

+function adaboost_mdls: this function runs two adaboost SVM models

+function main(): this is the main function of the project, the main steps in the main function includes: 1) data preprocessing 2) run regression 3) run built-in classfication models and 4) run adaboost models.

+adaboost_svm.py includes the functions for the SVM dual optimization problem, i.e., the objective function (func), the jacobian of the objective function(func_derive), the optimization problem (quadopt), the adaboost algorithm (AdaBoost_SVM) Gaussian Kernel function (GaussianKernel).
+When running the adaboost algorithms, the main function calls the functions in adaboost_svm.py

-To run script Hubway.py, please change the folder variabe to your local directory, and you are free to go.
+Note: To run Hubway.py, please change the folder varible to your local directory, and you should be free to go.